Wawel Castle: 20th and 21st centuries

 Today, the Wawel is both a place of national pilgrimage and a popular tourist destination.

 In 1905, Emperor Franz Joseph I of Austria, in his capacity as King of Galicia and Lodomeria, ordered his troops to leave Wawel.
 The Austrian withdrawal permitted the commencement of restoration work managed by Zygmunt Hendel and Adolf Szyszko-Bohusz.
 During the renovation, the Rotunda of Virgin Mary was discovered as well as other notable relics of the past.
 The renovation of the Wawel Hill was funded by public subscription.
 The names of the donors were inscribed on the bricks used to build the wall near the castle's northern gateway.
 The Coat of Arms Gate was built at this time and the statue of Tadeusz Kościuszko was placed nearby.

 Between 1902 and 1904, Włodzimierz Tetmajer decorated the walls of Queen Sophia's Chapel with paintings depicting Polish saints and national heroes.

 Józef Mehoffer painted murals in the vault of the cathedral and created stained-glass windows in the St. Cross Chapel as well as paintings in the Szafrańcy Chapel.
 Mehoffer is also responsible for the stained-glass windows in the transept which depict the Sufferings of Christ and the Virgin Mary.

-During Poland's twenty years of independence after World War I, Polish authorities decided that the Wawel Castle was to be a representative building of the Polish Republic and would be used an official residence by the State Governor; this position was further re-enforced when, in 1921, the Polish Parliament passed a resolution which gave Wawel official status as the residence of the President of Poland.
+During Poland's twenty years of independence after World War I, Polish authorities decided that the Wawel Castle was to be a representative building of the Polish Republic and would be used an official residence by the State Governor; this position was further reinforced when, in 1921, the Polish Parliament passed a resolution which gave Wawel official status as the residence of the President of Poland.
 No legal acts have been issued by the independent Polish authorities redacting this resolution (apart from the decision of the Stalinist State National Council (KRN) to change the Wawel Castle into a museum).

 In 1921 a statue of Tadeusz Kościuszko sculpted by Leandro Marconi and Antoni Popiel was placed on the ramparts of king Władysław IV Vasa on the northside.

 In 1925, a column fragment of Wawel Castle was incorporated into Chicago's landmark Tribune Tower.
 Located in its own niche over the upper-left corner of the main entrance; it is a visual tribute to Chicago's large Polish populace, the largest such presence outside of the Republic of Poland.